AusClimateService/npcp/reports/phase1/phase1_report.md

 > Summary: There's essentially no difference between the univariate methods
 > with respect to the most extreme daily minimum and maximum temperatures.
+> All three univariate methods tend to outperform the multivariate methods.
 > While the raw RCM data is generally (but not always) less biased than the raw GCM data,
 > it also makes no difference whether the GCM data is dynamically downscaled or not
-> prior to applying bias correction.
+> prior to applying univariate bias correction.

 With respect to general extreme indices such as the 1-in-10 year event or the most extreme percentiles (e.g. 99th or 1st)